ReCodEx/worker/README.md

 [![COPR](https://copr.fedorainfracloud.org/coprs/semai/ReCodEx/package/recodex-worker/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/semai/ReCodEx/)

-The job of the worker is to securely execute a job according to its configuration and upload results back for latter processing.
-After receiving an evaluation request, worker has to do following:
+The job of the worker is to securely execute a job according to its configuration and upload results back for later processing.
+After receiving an evaluation request, a worker has to do the following:

-- download the archive containing submitted source files and configuration file
+- download the archive containing the submitted source files and configuration file
 - download any supplementary files based on the configuration file, such as test inputs or helper programs (this is done on demand, using a `fetch` command in the assignment configuration)
-- evaluate the submission according to job configuration
+- evaluate the submission according to the job configuration
-- during evaluation progress messages can be sent back to broker
+- during evaluation progress messages can be sent back to the broker
 - upload the results of the evaluation to the fileserver
-- notify broker that the evaluation finished
+- notify the broker that the evaluation finished

 ## Installation

 ### COPR Installation

-Follows description for CentOS which will do all steps as described in _Manual Installation_.
+Follows the description for RHEL-like systems which will do all steps as described in _Manual Installation_.

 ```
-# yum install yum-plugin-copr
+# dnf install dnf-plugin-copr
-# yum copr enable semai/ReCodEx
+# dnf copr enable semai/ReCodEx
-# yum install recodex-worker
+# dnf install recodex-worker
 ```

 ### Manual Installation

 #### Dependencies

-Worker specific requirements are written in this section.
+Worker-specific requirements are written in this section.
 It covers only basic requirements, additional runtimes or tools may be needed depending on type of use.
 The package names are for CentOS if not specified otherwise.

-- Boost 1.70 development libs (`boost-devel` package)
+- Boost 1.74 development libs or newer (`boost-devel` package, or `libboost-all-dev` on Debian/Ubuntu)
 - ZeroMQ in version at least 4.0, packages `zeromq` and `zeromq-devel` (`libzmq3-dev` on Debian)
 - YAML-CPP library, `yaml-cpp` and `yaml-cpp-devel` (`libyaml-cpp0.5v5` and